 - The Cape Cod National Seashore Oversand Beach Driving page has details on off-road vehicle permitting.

-- The Massachusetts Department of Conservation and Recreation Off-Road Vehicles web page, which has information on off-road vehicles permitting and where to ride.
+- The Massachusetts Department of Conservation and Recreation Off-Road Vehicles web page has information on off-road vehicles permitting and where to ride.

 - The Massachusetts Environmental Police Boat and Recreation Vehicle Safety Bureau page has specifics on training courses and legal requirements in the Commonwealth.